DMacMakes/dmacdocs/content/en/torrens/aac202/week8/_index.md

     byline: "Art: Patri Balanovsky (Artstation)"
 ---

-## Help With Week 7 Sculpt
+## Discussing Week 7 Sculpt

-First half hour: Looking at a few people's sculpts, helping to fix issues.
+What was good?
+What was tricky?

 ## Refining The Sculpt